Health care

 IOM Romania further acknowledged the important role of NGOs implementing integration projects, in supporting beneficiaries in accessing health services.[9]

-In Giurgiu, it was reported by the AIDRom representative that through their project MyRo they also provided medical assistance to beneficiaries up to 850 RON/ 173 EUR, which could also have included the reimbursement of health insurance.
+In Giurgiu, it was reported by the AIDRom representative that through the project in which they were partners with Global Help.
+MyRo they also provided medical assistance to beneficiaries up to 850 RON/ 173 EUR, which could also have included the reimbursement of health insurance.
 However, in the last two years they had not covered such costs, because beneficiaries were either not interested or they were employed.
 The appointment of family doctors was not an issue as the medical doctor employed by the ICAR Foundation was also a family doctor and beneficiaries were registered with her.

 [1] Article 20(1)(g) Asylum Act.